 I have read the blogs and heard the protests that standing by heterosexual relationships and insisting that we accept our birth genders is homophobic.
 There is no “truth” in that attitude either.

 Through the years there has been one mainstay of truth and that is the Word of God (Psalm 119:105; John 17:17).
 Since the Garden of Eden that truth has been under attack.
 Whether it is Satan distorting the words of God or it is the evil inclination of our hearts twisting God’s Word to make it fit our desires, truth is under attack.

 There is no logic in the current moral direction of the country which suggests truth is more subjective.
 The exercise of individual freedom is always subject to some standard – whether it is the regulations of a subdivision, the rules of an organization, or the laws of the nation.

 Christians err in failing to recognize the power of having truth on their side.
 We are shocked at the vitriol against it, but should it really surprise us?
 Did not Christ face the hatred of his own people?
 (John 15:18).
-Opposition and harsh rhetoric does not make the truth no longer the truth.
+Opposition and harsh rhetoric do not make the truth any longer the truth.
 It just means some people oppose it.